nborwankar/rcouch_template/README.md

 # Rebar templates for generating custom couchdb releases

-This is a rebar template that allows you to create your own CouchDB releases based on rebared version provided by the [refuge project](http://refuge.io).
+This project provide rebar templates that allows you to create your own CouchDB releases or embed CouchDB applications based on the rebared version of Apache CouchDB provided by the [refuge project](http://refuge.io).

 The version of CouchDB provided is based on couchdb trunk for now and